-Are you the next victim of a safety zone in NYC?
+Are you the next victim of an NYC safety zone?

 An NYC safety zone is a mystifying mysterious part of the roadway that is totally off-limits to the driving community.
 The definition of a safety zone raises more questions than it answers.

 This week has been a particularly bloody week for safety zone violations.
 So, I thought it may be a good time to solve the mystery of a safety zone to help you avoid parking tickets:

 - A safety zone is one of my “silent enemies.”
 No notice or parking sign required

-- A safety zone trumps a parking sign installed in the sidewalk adjacent to a safety zone
+- A safety zone trumps a parking sign installed on the sidewalk adjacent to a safety zone

 - You cannot park your chariot on the roadway side of a safety zone